One of the most influential Renaissance buildings ever built can be found on top of a hill, overlooking a city in the Veneto region of Italy.

 1. It’s located just south of a city in northeastern Italy

 Villa Capra is a magnificent Renaissance-style villa located just south of the city of Vicenza, a city in the Veneto region of northeastern Italy.
-It’s a relatively large city with about 270,000 inhabitants in its metropolitan area and is situated approximately 60 kilometres (37 miles) west of Venice.
+It’s a relatively large city with about 270,000 inhabitants in its metropolitan area and is situated approximately 60 kilometers (37 miles) west of Venice.

 The villa was constructed on top of a little hill and majestically overlooks the city of Vicenza from the south.